Issuing shares when setting up a limited company

-You may come across this where shares are being issued to employees, for instance, where the company wants to reward its staff with dividends according to their seniority or performance.
-However, these so-called ‘alphabet shares’ are complex and beyond the scope of this article.
+You may come across this where shares are being issued to employees.
+For instance, where the company wants to reward its staff with dividends according to their seniority or performance.

 Contrary to popular belief, for small companies there isn’t really a recipe to follow when deciding on the share structure.